Skip to main content

 Fuji XT3

 I’ve been totally immersed in the Fuji System for the last 8 years or so – starting off with a couple of Xpro2 cameras (I did get an Xpro1 when they first came out, but I didn’t fall in love with it).
 I love them because they are small, light, simple, robust and very intuitive to use (especially if you’ve used film cameras in the past).
+I’m not the only documentary wedding photographer who loves Fuji cameras – they’re also used by Kevin Mullins, Simon Atkins and York Place Studios.

 I currently carry two Fuji XT3’s.
 I’d love an Xpro3, but I might feel nervous leaping on a bouncy castle with one!
 And the XT3 has the same sensor and a flippy screen and costs peanuts at the moment (The XT4 that succeeded it is a really good camera for videographers, but there’s no real benefits for photographers… here’s hoping the XT5 is a game changer.)